LGUG2Z/story/README.md

 `story push` will:
 * Push local commits in all story projects to the story branch on remote `origin`
 * Push local commits on the meta-repo to the story branch on remote `origin`

+## Pin
+`story pin` will:
+* Update the `package.json` files of all projects to pin them to the current commit hashes stored in `.meta.hashes`

+This should be done before running the `story prepare` command below, and after merging in the latest code from the trunk branch.

+## Prepare
+`story prepare` will:
+* Move the current `story` `.meta` file to `story/story-name.json` ready to be committed
+* Restore the original `.meta` file ready for a merge back to `master`